 Both pits #1 and #2 had fairly good water quality May into June 2017.
 However by mid June pit #1 was already seeing significant algae growth.
 Pit #2 also had algae growth, less than Pit #1 but also had a surface coating of duckweed.
 What we found was that as we conducted the vertical water profile there was adequate oxygen at the surface because of the algae but because there was so much algae sunlight penetration only reached the top foot or two.
 Eventually we lost all oxygen except for the first foot and lower depths saw an increase in ammonia.
 We could probably keep fish alive in a tank by pumping only oxygenated surface water but we risk too high of temperatures during the day, and severe oxygen depletion at night.
 So it appears that while Pit #2 was rested for 15 years, it still retained a significant nutrient loading which is not used up within the pond dynamics.
 Soluble nutrients will continue to circulate in the pond until removed.
 We are continuing to conduct water quality assessments throughout the fall, winter and spring to document the water quality.

 In addition to the observations, vertical water profiles were conducted for several analytes including hardness, alkalinity, ammonia, pH, nitrite-nitrogen, nitrate-nitrogen, and oxygen.
 In general, we found that Pit 1 and 2 both had very high hardness and alkalinity.
-Ammonia did not figure to be a factor (with respect to toxicity) until July and into August and this was true from about the two foot line down to the bottom.
+Ammonia did not figure to be a factor (with respect to toxicity) until July and into August in 2017 and this was true from about the two foot line down to the bottom.
 Ammonia could be removed by aeration – which was not provided the first year.

 Since the beginning of the project, there has been a significant amount of interest in the project and the project’s potential.
 We have given a presentation to the extension personnel at Brown County.
 This is important because it is the County extension services that have direct contact with all the farmers that would have manure pits which either are or could be abandoned.
 In addition, we are also getting cold calls from other farmers in a third county and from Minnesota who have cleaned out pits and are ready to add aquaculture to their facility.